 Unbelievable that the Lebanese wars have taken place over so much of my life-time, the work of Lamia Joreige, “Under-writing Beirut” was poignant, touching and showed the real effect of the conflict on the city and it’s people.

 It’s interesting to visit exhibitions that are outside of my artistic comfort zone.
 I like to read the blurb, and engage stewards that are there in conversation, to try to expand my knowledge.
 It was difficult to warm up to much of the work on show.
 I think this was more about some of the work feeling lost in the spaces rather than the often challenging content.
 Hence my second visit to see if more visitors and interaction would give me a different perspective.

 It has encouraged my thinking though, and made me consider some of the human condition challenges that my family, friends and me were facing at the beginning of 2016.
-This has heavily influenced several of the paintings that I am creating for a group exhibition at the Apple Store Gallery, Hereford under the theme of ‘Light’.
+This has heavily influenced several of the paintings that I am creating which will have their first showing at a group exhibition under the theme of ‘Light’.

 My Human Condition Images:

 The drawing at the top of this blog is a sketch idea for a painting, “Confession” by Kathryn Sassall, relating to a moment in a meeting with the Memory Clinic attended with her mother during 2016.
 It will feature in another blog soon.

 The drawing “Outside Myself” is one of a series of a Danish life model.
 This was completed whilst the referendum on Europe was taking place.
 A time of uncertainty.